jaols/PSJumpStart/PSJumpStart/ReadMe.md

 The `json` or `dfp` files are read in a specific order where the most significant setting will rule over the lower order settings.
 The order of loading is:

-1. Provided arguments will always override any file settings,
+1. Provided arguments will always override any default file settings.
-2. User logon ID file name in script folder
+2. User logon ID (`[System.Security.Principal.WindowsIdentity]::getCurrent()`) file name in script folder.
-3. Logon provider file name (domain or local machine) in script folder
+3. Logon provider file name (domain or local machine) in script folder.
-4. Script name file in script folder
+4. Script name file in script folder.
-5. Logon provider file name (domain or local machine) in PSJumpStart module folder
+5. Logon provider file name (domain or local machine) in PSJumpStart module folder.
-6. Any other loaded module name in the PSJumpStart module folder (for instance an `ActiveDirectory.dfp` file)
+6. Any other loaded module name in the PSJumpStart module `Functions` subfolder (for instance an `ActiveDirectory.json` file).
-7. The `PSJumpStart.dfp`file in the module folder.
+7. The `PSJumpStart.json` file in the module `Functions` subfolder.

 Use the `-verbose` for any PSJumpStart template script to see the order of loading.